Contemporary trends in investment financing in the Russian Federation

 It is also worth noting the leading banks lending to small and medium-sized businesses.
 In 2023, mainly positive trends were observed among the leading banks financing small and medium-sized businesses (Table 2).

-Table 2.
-Rating of banks by size of loans granted to SMEs
+Ranking of banks by size of loans granted to SMEs

 Bank name